Dramatic play is one of the best forms of play for language development, however all forms of play will support language development.

 At this stage play is all about sensory exploration.

-She is hearing, touching, tasting, smelling and seeing things for the first time.
+Babies are hearing, touching, tasting, smelling and seeing things for the first time.

 What You Can Do To Help